Tapaz: Demographics

-In the 2020 census, the population of Tapaz was 54,423 people, with a density of sigfig 54,423/517.18.
+In the 2024 census, the population of Tapaz was 57,684 people, with a density of sigfig 57,684/517.18.

 The natives of Tapaz are mixture of several ethnic groups as the Malays, Spaniards, Indonesians, and the Aetas or Negritos who are the aborigines of Panay.
-In the recent years the residents are distincts group as the "Baludnons" those in lowland and "Bukidnons" those in upland.
+In the recent years the residents are a distinct group as the "Baludnons" those in the lowlands and "Bukidnons" those in the uplands.